-They found that there was a gap in alignment with what was believed to be a high caliber, high potential candidate and the interview process itself.
+They found a gap in alignment with what was believed to be a high-caliber, high-potential candidate and the interview process itself.

-The line managers were unaware of the "non-negotiable" skillsets and lacked proficiency in how to identify these abilities through the interview process.
+The line managers were unaware of the "non-negotiable" skill sets and lacked proficiency in identifying these abilities during the interview process.

-Regardless, it just wasn't feasible to have this senior leader continue to be so heavily involved in the process.
+Regardless, it just wasn't feasible for this senior leader to continue being so heavily involved in the process.